The Prevention Awareness Crew

 - Marketing practices by Big Tobacco and Big Alcohol in the USA

-- Social norming practices, including statistics regarding prevalence of different behaviors on the ASU campus
+- Social norming practices, including statistics regarding prevalence of different behaviors on the Adams State campus

 - Other prevention measures and strategies